Akeit0/Lua-CSharp/src/vscode-debug/extension/README.md

 3) Start debugging.
 When execution stops, inspect Locals/Globals/Upvalues in the Variables view.
 Edit Local/Upvalue values inline (supported: `true`/`false`, numbers like `3.14`, strings like `hello` or `"hello"`).

-4) Bytecode Viewer (optional):
+4) Bytecode Viewer:

-- Command Palette → “Lua: Show Bytecode” to open the panel
+- Command Palette → “Lua: Bytecode Viewer” toggles the panel at any time.
+If no debug session is active, it toggles a placeholder view.
+- When a Lua‑CSharp debug session starts, if the placeholder is already open it will switch to the live viewer.
+If the panel is not open, it will not auto‑open on start.
-- Or enable auto‑open on stop via the setting `Lua‑CSharp > Bytecode Viewer: Open On Stop`
+- To also pop open on every stop (when already live), enable `Lua‑CSharp > Bytecode Viewer: Open On Stop`.
+- When the debug session ends, the live viewer turns back into a placeholder and stays open.
 - In the panel, click an instruction row to toggle an instruction‑level breakpoint (●/○ indicator)

+### Status Bar

+- A status bar button “Bytecode” triggers the same toggle behavior as the command.

 ## Settings